 4. Refine your ad schedule

-Display your ads during hours when your target audience is most active on LinkedIn.
-This can increase engagement rates and lower costs.
+Display your ads during days of the week when your target audience is most active to drive a higher return for a lower cost.

 5. Take advantage of retargeting